Peking Legation Quarter: The "golden era"

 In the years after the Boxer Rebellion, foreign influence increased in Beijing, a conservative bastion of China.
 Missionaries, tourists, artists, soldiers, and businessmen came in larger numbers to visit or reside in the Legation Quarter.
 The "place just crawls" with "globetrotters" said a British diplomat in 1907.
 The ubiquitous Protestant missionaries, mindful of the anti-missionary and anti-Christian fervor of the Boxers, began to turn away from proselytizing, and more toward education, health, and women's issues in attempting to accelerate a century of very slow progress in achieving their goal of making China into a Christian nation.
-A few foreign businessmen came to Peking and many foreign enterprises were located in the Legation Quarter, but Peking never became a mercantile center for foreign companies comparable to Shanghai and other Treaty Ports.
+A few foreign businessmen came to Beijing and many foreign enterprises were located in the Legation Quarter, but Beijing never became a mercantile center for foreign companies comparable to Shanghai and other Treaty Ports.
 The foreign population in Beijing was never more than two to three thousand people (not counting foreign soldiers), compared to the 60,000 non-Chinese who lived in Shanghai in 1930.
 (The American civilians resident in Beijing in 1937 numbered about 700.)
 Rather the population that Beijing attracted included, in addition to the diplomats working in the Legations and the soldiers guarding them, a sizable number of scholars, artists, and aesthetes, especially in the early 1930s.
 They were attracted by the ancient Chinese culture preserved in Beijing and leisurely living for very little money.

 The Korean Empire had a short-lived legation in the area, from 1903 to 1905.
 The Banque de l'Indochine subsequently acquired the premises and established its office there in 1908.
 In 1917, the bank completed a new office building on the same location.
 To its immediate west is the former office of the International Banking Corporation, now the Beijing Police Museum.

 For the Europeans or Americans visiting or living in the Legation Quarter, it was a familiar environment of paved streets, western architecture, lawns, trees, social clubs, bars and restaurants.
 Chinese servants of foreigners were allowed to live in the Legation quarter, but others could only enter with temporary passes from guards at every entrance to the Legation Quarter.
 It was a leisurely life for diplomats, their guards, and other foreigners, who had legions of servants and for whom life consisted of a "perpetual merry-go round of parties....One hardly saw any Chinese guests among the crowd....Riding and horse racing", and a "delightful immorality" prevailed.

 However, in the opinion of many, the "latent hatred of the foreigner" by the Chinese was in no way diminished.
 Relationships between foreigners and Chinese were mostly superficial, with few successful efforts to "bridge the gap which separates white & yellow."